TVS Bikes Price List (2020) in India

 In early 2015, TVS Racing became the first Indian factory team to take part in the Dakar Rally, deemed as the longest and most dangerous rally in the world.
 TVS Racing partnered with French motorcycle manufacturer Sherco and named the team Sherco TVS Rally Factory Team.
 TVS Racing also won the Raid de Himalaya and the Fox Hill Super Cross held in Sri Lanka.
 In three decades of its racing history, the team has won more than 90% of its races.

-The range of TVS bikes and scooters in India consists of the XL 100, King, Scooty Pep+, Zest 110, Wego, Jupiter, NTorq, Sport, Star City+, Victor, Apache RTR 160, Apache RTR 180, Apache RTR 200 and the Apache RR 310 which form the company’s 2018 product line-up.
+The TVS all bikes in India range consists of the XL 100, King, Zest 110, Wego, Jupiter, NTorq, Sport, Star City+, Victor, Apache RTR 160, Apache RTR 180, Apache RTR 200, Apache RR 310, and then some..